 Review your discussion assessment chart and student reflection sheets to evaluate the effectiveness of the selected topic.

-As the discussion occurs, complete the attached discussion assessment chart (PDF) in order to rate the quality and quantity of each students’ contribution to the discussion.
+- Use the Philosophical Chairs Discussion Assessment Chart to rate the quality and quantity of each students’ contribution to the discussion.

 - Review students' completed Philosophical Chairs Reflection Sheet printable.